Here are two easy blueberry muffin recipes in one place: a classic crumb-topped version with a sweet cinnamon-sugar finish,

 6 tablespoons melted shortening

-Granulated sugar (for topping)
+Granulated sugar (for dusting the tops)

-Instructions
+Baking Instructions

-Combine flour, baking powder, salt, and sugar.
+In a large bowl, thoroughly combine the flour, baking powder, salt, and 2 tablespoons of sugar.

 Blueberry Muffins FAQ